BogdanovTimm/NotesOblivion/Philosophy/Ethics/Metaethics/Cognitivism/Error Theory/Error Theory.md

 Yet they are not minimal realists because they think moral judgements fundamentally misrepresent reality.

 Many of Error Theorist assume that Frege's philosophy of language is true.

+# Counter arguments

+If all premises of an error theory do not work for normative claims (not all normative claims are moral claims) - it is a problem for error theorists.